Priya997/skf-web-app/README.md

 # skf-web-app
 This is the web-app chatbot.

-### I am using Python 3.6
+### Python version -> Python 3.6

 ## Instructions:

-1. First install all the libraries using `pip install requirements.txt'
+1. First install all the libraries using `pip install requirements.txt`

 2. Then run the server using `python server.py`